ShrugalTayal/HelloWorldJNI/README.md

     java -cp src com.jni.HelloWorldJNI
     ```

     The `-cp` option specifies the classpath, which tells Java where to find the compiled `.class` files.
-In this case, we specify the `src` directory as the classpath and provide the package-qualified name of the main class (`com.mycompany.HelloWorld` in this example).
+In this case, we specify the `src` directory as the classpath and provide the package-qualified name of the main class (`com.jni.HelloWorldJNI` in this example).

 That's it!
 You have successfully created a Java project with packages and classes in Linux.
 You can continue adding more packages, classes, and files to your project as needed.